psyc201a/cava_exercises/exercise1-knn/README.md

 This exercise is adapted from [Stanford's CS231n](http://cs231n.stanford.edu/):

 #### Procedure:
+1. Read Stanford CS 231n course notes on image classification.
+Ask questions and discuss concepts with your neighbors as you go through the material.
+ - Intro to image classification: http://cs231n.github.io/classification/

-1. Set up your computing environment.
+2. Set up your computing environment.
+If you have already done this, please help your fellow classmates who have not or are less familiar with these tools.
  - Download Anaconda: Anaconda Distribution Python 3.7
  - Getting started with Anaconda: https://docs.anaconda.com/anaconda/install/
  - Recommended: download/install a fully featured text editor: e.g., Sublime or Atom or VS Code.

-2. Read Stanford CS 231n course notes & slides on image classification.
- - Intro to image classification: http://cs231n.github.io/classification/

 3. Download assignment starter code by cloning this repo or downloading as zipped folder.
 - Download CIFAR-10 dataset
   Open the Terminal app and navigate to this repo using `cd` then run the included bash script to download data.